anywhichway/hcx/README.md

 `modelArgIndex` - The inded of the 'model` in the arguments to `component` at runtime.

-`bound` - Set to `true` if the rendered element should automatically bind `model` properties to inputs.

 `listeners` - Event listeners.
 See [addEventListeners](#adding-event-listeners).

 `reactiveObservered` - Set to `true` if you want to automatically re-render anytime an observed attribute changes.
 You can still provide an